-Students who do not meet the minimum English language requirements for entry to the Bachelor, Associate of Arts, or MBA programs can still improve their English skills to qualify for admission to a degree program at UCW.
+Students who do not meet the minimum English language requirements for entry to the Bachelor, Associate of Arts or MBA programs can still improve their English skills to qualify for admission to a degree program at UCW.
 The University Access Program (UAP), accredited by Languages Canada, prepares students for higher level education in an English-speaking institution.
 The program focuses on Academic English, ensuring that students acquire the study skills needed to complete assignments and examinations with confidence.
-The courses include the development of specific academic skills such as essay writing, research methods, note taking, critical thinking and seminar or tutorial discussion.
+The courses include the development of specific academic skills such as essay writing, research methods, note taking, critical thinking and seminar or tutorial discussions.

 Minimum English language proficiency levels are required for entry into each course level.
 Students may provide a score from an approved standardized English proficiency test for initial placement.
-All entering students will be assessed for final course placement on entry to the program.